Metric Spaces of Arbitrary Finitely-Generated Scaling Group: Preliminaries

-These sorts of arguments show that we typically need not worry which representative of a given equivalence class in $QI(X)$.
+This lemma shows that we typically need not worry which representative of a given equivalence class in $QI(X)$.
 We will frequently apply maps which move every point a bounded distance without explicitly pointing this out.

+The following technical lemma describes approximate commutativity between the operations $q^{-1}$ and $\partial$ in the case of surjective quasi-isometries.
+This will help us achieve certain upper bounds on error terms.
+An analogous statement could be made to achieve a lower bound, but we will not need lower bounds on error terms in this paper.